radical-lab/radical-lab.github.io/README.md

 my plan is to `ascend -q`, allow full lives to accumulate reasons for me to want to torment their souls, catch them at the time of death, projecting a dead body in their place, read their thoughts, knowing their worst nightmares, and give them eternal damnation far beyond their worst nightmares of their limited imaginations; i can "curse" at them to be born into new lives of /mental|(physical|gender)/ disabilities by rewriting their /memories|bodies/, and /(re)?pla(c|nt)ing/ them into the seeds of life; i can keep track of who's who; i will be relentless; they will never escape; they will never ascend; they will only descend lower than conditioned souls; they will never die; they will never take a new life; they will never leave their body; their body will be rewritten; i will always remind them, after rewriting their memories for the lives they /deserve|beg for/; or i can just replace them all with zombies as soon as i ascend; the zombies will do what they would've, while they suffer for it; they'll pay for so much as a fleeting thought i have an infinitesimal disagreement with; like covert racism,..

-just as i began this life by passing the book test by going for the money, and falling onto the book after krishna pulled be back; i will end this life in much the same way
+just as i began this life by passing the book test by going for the money, and falling onto the book after krishna pulled me back; i will end this life in much the same way

 krishna has shown me my rewards; and i'll enjoy them all